OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 ### Static versus Dynamic Analysis

-Static Application Security Testing (SAST) involves examining an application's components without executing them, by analyzing the source code either manually or automatically.
+Static Application Security Testing (SAST) involves examining an app's components without executing them, by analyzing the source code either manually or automatically.
 OWASP provides information about [Static Code Analysis](https://owasp.org/www-community/controls/Static_Code_Analysis "OWASP Static Code Analysis") that may help you understand techniques, strengths, weaknesses, and limitations.

 Dynamic Application Security Testing (DAST) involves examining the app during runtime.
 This type of analysis can be manual or automatic.
 It usually doesn't provide the information that static analysis provides, but it is a good way to detect interesting elements (assets, features, entry points, etc.) from a user's point of view.